-The feature first launched back in April, and Apple has been adding new services on a regular basis since then.
+The feature first launched back in April of 2019, and Apple has been adding new services on a regular basis since then.
 Head below for the full list.

 The Apple TV app is available on iPhone, iPad, Mac, and Apple TV.
 Its purpose is to aggregate content from various third-party streaming services, as well as the iTunes Store.
 Apple’s goal is to make the TV app a one-stop-shop for all of your streaming video needs.